ymyke/cardio/README.md

 # Todo

+- Terminology: agent vs player everywhere?
+Which is the better term?
+Make it consistent.
 - Look for all `grid.*=None` and use `remove_card` instead.
 - Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.